 2012-13: Musil returned to Vancouver for his fourth WHL season and played 12 games with the Giants before a trade to the powerful Edmonton Oil Kings at the end of October.
 In 62 WHL games between the two teams he scored 9 goals with 22 assists and was +29 with 74 penalty minutes.
 Edmonton finished first in the Central Division and lost to Portland in the WHL Finals.
 Musil was +10 with 6 assists and 26 penalty minutes in 22 playoff games.
 He was an assistant captain for the Czech Republic at the 2013 World Junior Championship and was an even plus/minus with no points and 18 penalty minutes in six games.

 Musil boasts good size and is a strong character-guy.
-Primarily considered a shutdown defender at this point, he has good puck skills and an offensive side that could evolve over the next few years, however it is unlikely he will be a big time scorer at the NHL level.
-He plays a smart, contained, physical brand of hockey, boasts NHL bloodlines (son of Frank Musil), and has a skill set that should translate incredibly well at the pro level.
-He has had some issues with injuries in junior, which is never good, however has thus far avoided anything too serious.
+He is primarily considered a shutdown defender but has good puck skills and an offensive side that could evolve over the next few years.
+He plays a smart, contained, physical brand of hockey, boasts NHL bloodlines (son of Frank Musil), and has a skill set that should translate to the pro level.
+He had some issues with injuries in junior that set his development back but has steadily adapted to the pro level with Oklahoma City.